evanwill/get-git-b/content/4-history.md

 git log --oneline
 ```

-> When a long text display fills the terminal window, navigate up and down using the arrow keys or Page Down key.
+When a long text display fills the terminal window, navigate up and down using the arrow keys or Page Down key.
-> To exit the display, type `q`.
+To exit the display, type `q`.

+Compare this display to the "Commits" page on your GitHub repository.
+It is often a easier to review your history on GitHub visually!

 ## git diff

 We can compare files with the history.
-Modify one of the file in your repository using a text editor or the command line.
+Modify one of the files in your repository using a text editor or the command line.

 ```
 echo "more important notes!" >> notes.txt